leah-jala/Portfolio-Project-One/README.md

 ## Credits and Acknowledgments

 ### Overall Advice
 I would like to thank my mentor Daisy McGirr for outstanding guidance on this project.
-She gave me links to resources, and I have used her Milestone Project One README file for guidance on how to organize the document and what to include.
+She gave me links to useful resources (for example to re-size images or to write git commit messages), and I have used her Milestone Project One README file for guidance on how to organize this document.

 I relied heavily on [W3 Schools](https://www.w3schools.com/) reference materials throughout the project to check I was using the correct properties or for a refresher.